INTRODUCTION TO MICROECONOMICS - 2022/3

 Thus, the summative assessment for this module consists of:

-Students will receive verbal feedback during the lectures and seminars through direct questioning.
+Formative assessment and Feedback: Tutorials will be used in part to provide students with example exercises, skills sessions, and group feedback to prepare them for the summative assessments.
+Students will receive written feedback on their reading response essay, and verbal feedback during the lectures and tutorials through direct questioning.
 After the class tests, the test questions, solutions, and main feedback will be discussed in class.
 All this feedback will help students to judge their own performance and prepare for the final exam.
-In addition, students will be encouraged to attend office hours to receive further individual feedback.
+In addition, students will be encouraged to attend the student consultation hours of the teaching staff to receive further individual feedback.

-- Develop an up-to-date knowledge and understanding of the introductory level core microeconomic models and theories
+- To provide students with an up-to-date knowledge and understanding of the introductory level core microeconomic models and theories.

-- Build knowledge of the microeconomic foundations of how markets function and how government policies may shape market outcomes
+- To help students build knowledge of the microeconomic foundations of how markets function and how government policies may shape market outcomes.

 C - Cognitive/analytical